Why does a business need newsletters?

 Engagement Tiers.
 Segmentation is crucial to success.
 Use engagement to segment your audience.
-Work with power engages rather than a general list to get the most out of the relationships you have established with your audience.
+Work with content that drives more engagement, rather than a general list to get the most out of the relationships you have established with your audience.

 New Look & A/B Testing.
-Think about different ways to present things on your newsletters.
+Think about different ways to present things in your newsletters.
 Leverage on A/B testing to get the highest performance.
-Try out different color schemes, headlines, content, and calls to action to increase connection and engagement.
+Try out different colour schemes, headlines, content, and calls to action to increase connection and engagement.

 Relationship Opportunities.
 Have tailored calls to action and establish your expertise.
 Be careful not to seem too salesy with your call to action.
 Remember that you are looking to increase engagement from your newsletter.

-Munro Agency is a high quality, one-stop shop for all your marketing needs.
+If you are looking for better results and need a Specialist Lead Generation Company to help generate more business leads, then get in touch with us.
+Munro Agency is a high-quality, one-stop shop for all your marketing needs.
 We are a SharpSpring Platinum Agency dedicated to helping you bridge the gap between your sales and marketing efforts.
 We can help you create engaging newsletters that will drive traffic to your website and increase engagement.
-If you are small business or just starting out please checkout our small business marketing services.
+If you are a small business or just starting out, be sure to check out our small business marketing services.